 For more information on treating root rotting, check out some more ideas here (with pictures):

 In contrast to over-watering, in some cases growers under-water their adenium, which could then lead to a:

 5. Soft Adenium Caudex

 It may also be damage from dropping, which causes some bruise.
-The plants may be dehydrated, under-nourished or under root fungal attack.
+The plants may also be dehydrated, under-nourished or under root fungal attack.

 To save your babies, you may need to temporarily cut off big energy consumers.
 By that we mean, cut off those leaves, flowers & small branches.

 After the resting period, place your plants in fresh, cool growing medium for its recovery.
 Give it some water.

-6. Other Leafy Issues
+7. Other Leafy Issues